fataik1/fataik1.github.io/_posts/2015-02-28-test-markdown.md

 ****Conclusion****

 Our need for sleep will only increase if we do not take care of the quality of our sleep.
 We need to make sure we are paying attention to phone usage before going to bed.
 Being on the phone before bed reduces the total amount of REM sleep, and compromises alertness the next morning.
 Over time, these effects can add up to a significant, chronic deficiency in sleep.
 Sleep Keeps Your Heart Healthy, it can also reduce stress in your life.
 A finding I found cool was that sleep Improves Your Memory.
 The most important to me about this is that sleep helps the body repair itself.
 Also, remember that it's important for the body to get at least 6-9 hours of sleep.
 Children and teens need even more.
-Sleep is something we all take for granted, remember it's about quality not quantity.
+Sleep is something we all take for granted, remember it's about quality, not quantity.